 Nautilus are Cephalopods in a group including the squid, octopus and cuttlefish.
 Cephalopods are the most highly evolved mollusks.
 They have a well developed nervous system and highly developed eyes.
 Surrounding the mouth are many tentacles.
 Nautilus are the only cephalopod to have a true external shell.

 Naturalists, mathematicians and physicists have been fascinated for years by the form of this shell.
 The spirally coiled, chambered shell is perfectly proportioned mathematically, a remarkable feat of natural engineering.
 Air is moved through the many chambers to control buoyancy.

-In Polynesia they are believed to have the ability to chase away evil spirits and are placed over the door on the roof of houses.
+In Polynesia, the shell is believed to have the ability to chase away evil spirits.
+They are placed over a door on the roof of a house.